cslev/p4-bmv2-docker/README.md

 Then, your image is ready to use.

 Or alternatively, pull image from [Docker hub](https://hub.docker.com/r/cslev/p4-bmv2-p4runtime/).
-During pull, pay attention to the tags, and use tag `latest` or `full` or something, which is not `pure`.
+During pull, pay attention to the tags, and use tag `latest` or `full` or something, which is not `pure` (compressed images size 2GB).

 ## You want to add veth to your container?